ligato/docs/docs/developer-guide/control-flows.md

 ### Example: Unnumbered Interface

-An unnumbered interface is an interface that has not been configured with an IP address.
-It can borrow an IP address from another interface.
-This can conserve network address space.

-The interface that will "loan" IP addresses to unnumbered interfaces must be configured with at least one IP address.
+An unnumbered interface is not configured with an IP address.
+It can borrow an IP address from another target interface.
+The target interface that "loans" IP addresses to unnumbered interfaces must be configured with at least one IP address.
 Normally, the VPP agent represents a given VPP interface using a single key-value pair.
-Depending on this key alone would only ensure that the target interface is already configured when a dependent object is being created.
+Depending on this key alone would only ensure that the target interface is configured when a dependent object is being created.

 !!!
 Note
-    The paragragh above only refers to a VPP interface.
+    The paragraph above only refers to a VPP interface.
 It is not referring to a VPP interface configured with an IP address.

-In order to restrict an object's existence based on the set of assigned IP addresses to an interface, every VPP interface value must `derive` a unique key-value pair for each assigned IP address.
+An object's existence can be restricted based on IP addresses assigned to an interface.
+To accomplish this, every VPP interface value must derive a unique key-value pair for each assigned address.
 This enables the KV Scheduler to reference IP address assignments and build dependencies around them.

-An unnumbered interface can derive a single value from every interface, with a key that would allow it to determine if the interface has at least one assigned IP address.
+An unnumbered interface derives a single value from every interface.
+The key can indicate if the interface has at least one assigned IP address.

 Here is an example:
 ```
 vpp/interface/<interface-name>/has-ip/<true/false>